Doing business in Spain? Here’s your corporate tax guide

 • Ongoing advisory support as regulations evolve

-What is the standard corporate tax rate in Spain for 2025?
+What is the standard corporate tax rate in Spain?

-The standard corporate tax rate remains 25%, but SMEs and startups benefit from reduced rates under the 2025 reforms.
+The standard corporate tax rate remains 25%, but SMEs and startups benefit from reduced rates under the new reforms.

 SMEs with turnover under €10 million enjoy phased reductions from 24% in 2025 down to 21% in 2028.
 Micro-enterprises with turnover under €1 million receive even lower tiered rates.